kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 Avoid scratching and apply calamine lotion or hydrocortisone cream to reduce itching.
 You can use a cloth soaked in cold water or filled with snow/ice to reduce swelling.

+If you were bit by a spider that you believe to be venomous, treat as you would a snake bite and seek medical attention.

 ***Stings***

 Remove any stingers, taking care not to squeeze the venom sac.
 Treat as you would a bug bite.

+If you were stung by a scorpion or insect that you believe to be venomous, treat as you would a snake bite and seek medical attention.

 **Bugs in eyes**